pktgen/Pktgen-DPDK/README.md

 ```

 ------------------------------------------------------------------------------------------
--- Two Pktgens running on the same machine with connected via a loopback ports
+### Two Pktgen instances running on the same machine with connected via a loopback ports

 Look at the two new files pktgen-1.cfg and pktgen-2.cfg in the cfg directory for some help on
-the configuration to run two pktgens at the same time on the same machine.
+the configuration to run two Pktgen instances at the same time on the same machine.

 ------------------------------------------------------------------------------------------
--- Socket Support for Pktgen.
+### Socket Support for Pktgen.

 Pktgen has a TCP socket connection to allow you to control Pktgen from a remote
 program or console.
 The TCP connection is using port 0x5606 or 22022 and presents